pingcap/docs-cn/dev/how-to/deploy/data-migration-with-ansible.md

 > **Note:**
 >
 > If `relay_binlog_name` is not set, DM-worker pulls the binlog starting from the earliest existing binlog file of the upstream MySQL or MariaDB.
-In this case, it can take a long period of time to pull the latest binlog for the data synchronization task.
+In this event, it may take a significant amount of time to retrieve all of the binlog files.

-### Enable the relay log GTID synchronization mode
+### Enable the relay log GTID replication mode

 In a DM cluster, the relay log processing unit of DM-worker communicates with the upstream MySQL or MariaDB to pull its binlog to the local file system.

-You can enable the relay log GTID synchronization mode by configuring the following items.
+You can enable the relay log GTID replication mode by configuring the following items.
 Currently, DM supports MySQL GTID and MariaDB GTID.

-- `enable_gtid`: to enable the relay log GTID synchronization mode to deal with scenarios like master-slave switch
+- `enable_gtid`: to enable the GTID mode.
+This helps improve the handling of replication topology changes, such as a switch between master and slave
 - `relay_binlog_gtid`: to specify the position where DM-worker starts to pull the corresponding upstream MySQL or MariaDB binlog

 ```yaml